edwardgoldring/website/content/home/projects.md

 "The Autocratic Job Market: Succession and Popular Approval in Uganda" (with Rebecca Tapscott)

-"Succession in Uganda: What Do Ugandan Citizens Think of Muhoozi Kainerugaba?" (with Rebecca Tapscott) - revise and resubmit with *African Affairs*
+"Succession in Uganda: What Do Ugandan Citizens Think of Muhoozi Kainerugaba?" (with Rebecca Tapscott) - revise and resubmit at *African Affairs*

 "Exporting Authoritarian Social Control?
 Drivers and Effects of China's Surveillance Technology Transfers" (with Sheena Chestnut Greitens)